Ten Nights of Dreams: Summaries of the Dreams

 The dreamer hears that Unkei is carving Niō guardians at the main gate of Gokoku-ji.
 He stops to see, and joins a large crowd of onlookers.
 Unkei, dressed in Kamakura attire, is suspended high up on the work, carving away industriously, oblivious to the crowd below.
-The dreamer wonders how Unkei can still be living in the modern Meiji period.
+The dreamer wonders how Unkei can still be living in the modern Meiji era.
 At the same time, he watches in awe, transfixed by Unkei's skill with mallet and chisel.
 A fellow observer explains that Unkei is not really shaping a Niō, but rather liberating the Niō that lies buried in the wood.
 That's why he never errs.
 On hearing this, the dreamer rushes home to try for himself.
 He chisels through an entire pile of oak, but finds no Niō.
 He concludes, in the end, that Meiji wood is hiding no Niō.
 That's why Unkei is still living.